mpvnet-player/mpv.net/README.md

 ### Architecture

+Coding mpv.net was great fun because libmpv is such a awesome library with a very clever design, I'm having a great experience with libmpv.

+The player does not contain any feature that was more work than 1-2 days or was difficult to build, the hard parts are totally covered by libmpv.

-mpv.net is written in C# 7.0 and runs on the .NET framework 4.7 or higher.
+mpv.net is written in C# 7 and runs on .NET 4.7, I've not yet decided if I will port it to C# 8 and .NET 5 once available.

 The Add-on implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).